 Thus, access to paid training at WORK+SHELTER and a consistent income is transformative.
 Many companies in the garment industry pay a piece wage, and employ people only when they have work.
 At WORK+SHELTER the women are paid no matter what.
 This consistency allows them to plan and save, oftentimes for the first time in their lives.

 The World Fair Trade Organization provides ten guidelines that are the central tenants to fair trade employment.
 These tenants are employed at WORK+SHELTER in the following ways:

-We employ nearly 40 women in need, including but not limited to women who are divorced, widowed, victims of abuse, or sole earners for their families.
+We employ nearly 70 men and women in need, including but not limited to women who are divorced, widowed, victims of abuse, or sole earners for their families.

 WORK+SHELTER provides a clear and transparent career path, with four different role “tiers.”
 Each employee within these employment tiers is paid the same amount, with an additional daily performance-based bonus opportunity.
 Further, twice daily team meetings ensure the women have access to a forum where they can share their feedback or concerns.

 At WORK+SHELTER the women are paid whether or not the product they have made sold, the commissioning client has paid, or whether or not there is work for them to do.
 To that end, we ask our clients to pay at least 50% down on their orders so that we can extend the same courtesy to our employees, timely payment for work completed.
 Employees are also offered access to retirement and health insurance options.